Sinner Edges Past Zverev To Meet Tiafoe In Cincinnati Final - UrduPoint

 "There was a lot of tension for both of us.
 I'm very happy with my performance and happy to be in the final."

-"I couldn't have played a better match than this to prepare," he said, looking ahead to the start of the US Open in eight days.
+"I couldn't have played a better match than this to prepare," he added, looking ahead to the start of the US Open in eight days.

 "If I'm going to win bigger matches, I have to be more in shape.
 Today I stayed mentally strong; I'm proud of that."